Virginia Repertory Theatre: Theatre IV's history

 Theatre IV was founded in 1975 as Virginia's first professional theatre for young audiences.
 It focused on four areas: the arts, education, children's health and safety, and community leadership.

-For over 30 years, Theatre IV performed in every school district in Virginia and toured regularly to major performing arts centers throughout 32 states on the eastern half of the nation.
-The touring arm continues today as Virginia Rep on Tour.

 Over the years Theatre IV produced many educational plays to address social issues.
 In 1983, in partnership with the Virginia Department of Social Services and Prevent Child Abuse Virginia, Theatre IV created and began touring Hugs and Kisses, Virginia's principal child sexual abuse prevention program.
 Since that time, Hugs and Kisses has been presented to over 1.5 million children in every school district statewide.
 Over 15,000 Virginia children have come forward for more information or help after seeing a performance of Hugs and Kisses.

 In 1985 Theatre IV produced Do Lord Remember Me based on the oral histories of former slaves interviewed during the Federal Writer's Project, and received the Award of Excellence from Branches of the Arts for "The most outstanding play relating to African-American experience."

 In 1986, Theatre IV purchased and renovated the historic November Theatre (formerly the Empire), one of Richmond's two Broadway style houses.
 This historic theater opened in 1911 for stock and vaudeville performances.
 In 1915 it changed its name from the Empire to the Strand and continued under that name until damaged by fire in 1927.
 It reopened in 1933 as the "Booker T," and for many years served as the leading black movie house when Richmond was segregated.
 It closed in 1974 and was idle until real estate developer Mitchell Kambis rescued and renovated it.
 Kambis restored the Empire name and in 1979 leased it to Keith Fowler, artistic director of the American Revels Company.

 Revels restored live professional theater to downtown Richmond.
 Revels was succeeded by Theatre IV in 1984.

 On its 100th anniversary in 2011 the theater was further restored when Sara Belle and Neil November made a $2 million gift to Theatre IV and Barksdale.
-The November now serves as Virginia Rep's headquarters and home and anchors the Arts District.
+The November now serves as Virginia Rep's headquarters.